 How do I change my name?

 Students who need to process a name change should turn in the relevant paperwork to the Registrar's Office.
 Photocopies will be made of all sealed official documents and returned to the student.
 Please include a written statement telling us exactly how you want your name to appear in your records (ie, middle initial, full middle name included, maiden name hyphenated with married name, etc).
-Marriage Licenses, Driver's Licenses, Divorce Degrees, and Social Security cards are all acceptable name change documentation.
-If you have ever done work study, received a stipend, or received other money from OSU, you may need to submit a copy of your new social security card so that your name can be changed in the Human Resources system before your I.D. badge and D2L accounts will be updated.
+Students wishing to change their name must submit both their new driver’s license and a copy of their new social security card.

 I'm eligible for Veteran's Benefits – what do I do?